 This graph shows the progress of the Soviet economy as a whole: it doesn’t show the pace of Soviet industrialization.
 The Soviet economy was still primarily agricultural, and collectivization produced wild gyrations in agricultural output.
 Per capita GDP combines the ups and downs of agricultural output with the steadier growth of industrial output.

 Five Year Plans

 The Soviet economy was officially centrally planned, but it was never able to produce consistent and detailed plans of the country’s economic activity.
 In Stalin’s time, such plans could scarcely even be imagined.
-Input-output analysis — the mathematics of planning — was not developed until the 1940s, and was never fully embraced by the Soviet Union.
+Input-output analysis — the mathematics of planning — was not developed until the 1940s, and was never fully embraced by the Soviets.
 Even simple planning required more computational power than the mechanical adding machines of Stalin’s time could provide.
-Planning also required detailed information about the linkages between industries.
-This information was imprecise, or widely dispersed, or entirely speculative.
-The Stalinist planners made due with “materials balance,” a highly aggregated, ledger-based system that roughly balanced the production and distribution of broad categories of goods.
+Planning also required detailed information about the linkages between industries, but the available information was imprecise, or widely dispersed, or entirely speculative.
+The Stalinist planners made do with “materials balance,” a highly aggregated, ledger-based system that roughly balanced the production and distribution of broad categories of goods.